Measles, mumps, rubella, and varicella virus vaccine live (Subcutaneous)

 - Thrombocytopenia (not enough platelets in the blood) or history of—Use with caution.
 May make these conditions worse.

 A nurse or other trained health professional will give your child this vaccine.
-This vaccine is given as a shot under your skin (usually in the upper arms or thighs).
+It is given as a shot under your skin (usually in the upper arms or thighs).

 Your child should receive one shot of the vaccine at 12 to 15 months of age and possibly a second shot at 4 to 6 years of age.